trizzle21/graphql-guru/app/README.md

 cp .env.example .env
 ```

-## Setting up Python
+## Running the Backend
 _This was tested with Python 3.9, this may work with other versions of Python, but can't be guaranteed.
 If you have a pyenv to switch to 3.9 for best results_

 You will need version 3.9+ of python for this project.

-In a different shell window from the front-end, you'
+In a different shell tab from the front-end, you'll need to:
 ```shell
 >>> cd api
 >>> python3 -m venv venv